What is insolvency?

-Again, this is very much dependent on circumstances, but the key is to obtain professional advice early, which should maximise the chances of avoiding formal insolvency proceedings if at all possible.
+Again, this is very much dependent on circumstances, but the key is to obtain professional advice early, which should maximise the chances of avoiding formal insolvency proceedings if possible.
 This will also provide more options, choices, and control.

 What happens to the money owed to creditors when going into insolvency?

-Dealing with creditors is handed over to a licensed insolvency practitioner who will agree on claims, realise assets and distribute funds after costs.
+Dealing with creditors is handed over to a Licensed Insolvency Practitioner who will agree on claims, realise assets and distribute funds after costs.
 When a formal insolvency process has commenced, creditors are notified and will receive a dividend if sufficient funds are realised from the sale of company assets.

 What happens to my staff and their wages owed when going into insolvency?

 Again this depends on circumstances, in some cases staff may be transferred to another business under ‘TUPE’ regulations, if this is the case the business taking over the staff will be liable for any wages owed and other commitments of an employee’s contract, in other cases staff may be made redundant with or without notice, in which case they would need to make a claim with the Redundancy Payments Office, who will pay wages and other employee entitlements up to a statutory limit.

 Speak to a Licensed Insolvency Practitioner by contacting us.

 Will personal items of mine be at risk? (home, car etc..)

 If you are an individual or partnership, yes there is a risk, if you are a business with limited liability status, your personal assets should be protected unless you have given some form of personal guarantee.